 Cohesion expresses “how closely related are these pieces of code?”
 In a type, the more each method uses the same properties, the more cohesive the type is.

 Pick one of your larger types.
 Look at how many properties it has.
-Are they really all related?
+Are they all related?
 I suspect that there are clusters.
 Are you looking at disjoint sets?

 If you can look at a type’s properties, and identify a subset of them that that hang together well, you’re looking at a type that ought to be split up.